ElektraInitiative/PermaplanT/scraper/README.md

 npm run fetch:permapeople
 ```

-The scraper will also compare the scraped data with the data in the database and store the differences in `csv` format in the `data` directory.
+The scraper will also compare the scraped data with the data in the database(this data will be referenced as practicalPlants data and vice versa) and store the differences in `csv` format in the `data` directory.
 This can be done with the following command:

 ```shell
 npm run compare